bandlab/bandlab-android-intellij-plugin/README.md

 ![update strings](https://i.imgur.com/l7BLO2N.png)

 Update all localized strings for a given module from Tolgee.
 There are multiple entry points:
-1. Right-click on a module that contains `libs.plugins.localizer` plugin.
+1. Right-click on a module that contains string resources.
 2. Right-click (or Shift+Cmd+A) on a strings.xml, or strings-plurals.xml file.

-The plugin helps invoke `./gradlew :module:updateStrings` in your IDE's Run tab.
+The plugin helps invoke `./localizer/bandlab-localizer update-strings` in your IDE's termial tab.

 ---